pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 Parameters:
 - channel (String): Channel name to list message actions for.
-- page (PNBoundedPage): Paging object. limit specifies number of actions (default/maximum 100).
+- page (PNBoundedPage): Paging object.
+Set limit to specify number of actions (default/maximum 100).
 Use start and end to set range boundaries (results are < start and ≥ end).

 ### Sample code
 ```